 While Christian Purslow had indicated to the Villa Fan Consultation group earlier in the summer that this would be a transfer window of maybe two or three additions, you got the feeling that if Villa were to legitimately kick-on, then they’d need to be top draw marquee signings and more bodies were perhaps required considering the demands of the World Cup qualifiers and the African Nations Cup, which could leave Villa potentially short of personnel at times.

-If Grealish captains Villa in the forthcoming season, with Buendia and Bailey alongside him and Ollie Watkins, then Villa’s current odds of 11/2 with bet365 for a top-six finish this coming season, could be seen as a good opportunity for those using bet365 bonus code, especially if there’s any further additions.
+If Grealish captains Villa in the forthcoming season, with Buendia and Bailey alongside him and Ollie Watkins, then Villa’s current odds of 11/2 for a top-six finish this coming season, could be seen as a good opportunity, especially if there’s any further additions.

 Pumping Up the Attack

 Sir Alex Ferguson infamously once said, “attack wins you games, defence wins you titles”.
 In the context of Villa, their defence backed by one of the best goalkeepers in the world, now provides a backbone to build a foundation for success on.
 Last season, their 15 clean sheets was only topped by Manchester City and Chelsea.

 Last season it was a lack of sustained threat going forward that cost them, especially when Grealish was injured, both in matches against the bottom six (where Villa picked up only half the available points) and when opportunity knocked against the big boys.

 Towards the end of the season, without Grealish, Villa found themselves 1-0 up against Liverpool and both the Manchester clubs, yet went on to lose all three games.
 If Villa had the threat of Buendia, Bailey and Grealish on the pitch, it’s likely they would have come away with at least a few points on the board, after being in winning positions.